A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

-We find the probability of Gaia BH2 ((RA, Dec) = (207.57, --59.24), $P_{orb} = 1277$ day, $e = 0.52$, $\varpi = 0.86$ mas, $M_* = 1.07 M_\odot$, $M_\bullet = 8.94 M_\odot$, $G_* = 12.28$ mag) being included in the \emph{Gaia} DR3 NSS astrometric orbit catalog to be 4\%.
+We find the probability of Gaia BH2 ((RA, Dec) = (207.57, --59.24), $P_{orb} = 1277$ day, $e = 0.52$, $\varpi = 0.86$ mas, $M_* = 1.07 M_\odot$, $M_\bullet = 8.94 M_\odot$, $G_* = 12.28$ mag) being included in the \emph{Gaia} DR3 NSS astrometric orbit catalog to be 27\%.
 We also vary the location of BH2 on the sky and its distance from the Sun (Figure \ref{fig:bh_sky_distance}) and consider how its probability of inclusion in the \emph{Gaia} DR3 NSS astrometric orbit catalog varies.
-Since Gaia BH2 has a long orbital period, the main factor of whether it made it into the NSS catalog is whether or not it made it through the astrometric cascade or not.
-The inclusion probability of Gaia BH2 does not change significantly with distance until beyond $\gtrsim 2.5$ kpc, at which point the inclusion probability substantially drops.
-The inclusion probability also does not vary significantly across the sky.
-This suggests that the main factor of whether Gaia BH2 made it through the cascade or not is the long period filtering.
-The probability of an orbital solution being kept at $P_{orb} = 1277$ days is 4\% (Figure \ref{fig:empirical_period_cut}).
-This suggests that \emph{Gaia} BH2 was a relatively lucky detection and that there are many more such systems that will be detectable in \emph{Gaia} DR4, either in an updated NSS catalog, or in the epoch astrometry.
+Since Gaia BH2 has a long orbital period, the main factor of whether it made it into the NSS catalog is whether or not it was assigned an acceleration solution or not.
+The inclusion probability shows a weak dependence on ecliptic latitude, and does not vary significantly ($<10$\%) across the sky.
+Gaia BH2 is around 1.2 kpc from the Sun.
+Had it been at the same (RA, Dec) but beyond 3 kpc, it would not have been included in the NSS catalog.
+Conversely, had it been closer (between 500 and 1000 pc), it would have a somewhat higher probability ($50-60$\%) of making it into the NSS catalog.

-We find the probability of Gaia BH3 to be included in the \emph{Gaia} DR3 NSS astrometric catalog to be 0\%.
-This is because of the orbital period being $> 4000$ days; none of these systems pass the long period filtering.
-This is not entirely correct, as $<0.5\%$ of solutions in the NSS astrometric orbits catalog have $P_{orb} > 2000$ days, and $<0.05\%$ of solutions have $P_{orb} > 4000$ days, so it is possible for such long solutions to be in the catalog.
-However, within a margin of a few percent, this is probably accurate.
-In addition, Gaia BH3 was not included in any of the NSS catalogs, orbital (\nsstbo), nor acceleration (\nssacc, \nssspec).
+The results here for BH1 are consistent with the results in \cite{Kareem}, which find a 39\% probability of inclusion in the Gaia DR3 NSS astrometric orbit catalog.
+The probability of inclusion for BH1 as a function of distance (Figure 15 of \citealt{Kareem}) is also very similar.
+For BH2, \cite{Kareem} finds a higher probability of 48\%.
+The probability of inclusion for BH2 as a function of distance (Figure 15 of \citealt{Kareem}) is also similar, albeit their inclusion probabilities are generally about $10-20$\% higher.
+Since our model was tuned to match that of \cite{Kareem}, we might expect the results to be more similar.
+This may be due to the probabilistic nature of the acceleration cascade modeling; $P_{orb}$ and $a_0/\sigma_{AL}$ may not capture the full dependencies of probability acceptance, leading to large scatter.
+This suggests the methodology may be reliable only to a factor of ${\sim}2$ beyond $P_{orb} \gtrsim 500$ days.